-As an AmeriCorps VISTA member with the City of Boise, I designed, developed, and deployed a Microsoft Access application to facilitate management and reporting of city-owned affordable housing property information.
+As an AmeriCorps VISTA member with the City of Boise, I designed, developed, and deployed an application to facilitate management and reporting of city-owned affordable housing property information.
 Before the application, data scattered across spreadsheets, documents, and other files elongated the time necessary to produce simple reports.
 Now reports and data are easily produced, branded, and shared.

 To start, I analyzed all the available property information.
 In addition, I examined the array of systems that the City uses for various stages of property management, from the waiting list for prospective tenants to work order tickets for repairs.
 Based on this analysis, I determined that this application would fill a gap and provide valuable, fast reporting features not currently available in other systems already in use.

 - Provide a single source of truth for property data (versus many spreadsheets)